I’m Michelle Jolan Bloom — a visual storyteller, strategist and editor who believes good content starts with knowing your audience.

 My personal Instagram(s)

 I usually am posting my adventures over at @mjolanbloom or over on one of my dogs' accounts.
-It's nothing like the stories I post for work.
+It's nothing like the stories I used to post for work.
 But it's still fun!

 My work